xpmethod/xpmethod.github.io/_posts/projects/2014-12-25-digital-justice.md

 - [Architectures of Knowledge:
 Lahore](http://xpmethod.plaintext.in/events/lahore.html), 12-14 March 2018.

-- Architectures of Knowledge: Santo Domingo, Spring 2019.
+- Architectures of Knowledge: Washington D.C., Fall 2019.

 - Architectures of Knowledge: Kyiv, Spring 2020.

 ### About

-Knowledge Architectures is a series of workshops that brings together activists, scholars, artists, and librarians concerned with global inequalities facing knowledge work.
+Architectures of Knowledge is a series of workshops that brings together activists, scholars, artists, and librarians concerned with global inequalities facing knowledge work.
 These manifest in the aggregation of material and scientific archives in northern Europe and America; the pay-walls